niner/Inline-Perl5/README.md

     PERL5
 ```

-## Mix Perl 5 and Perl 6 code in the same file
+## Mix Perl 5 and Raku code in the same file

 Inline::Perl5 creates a virtual module called "v6-inline".
 By saying
 "use v6-inline;" in a Perl 5 module, you can declare that the rest of the file
-is written in Perl 6:
+is written in Raku:

 ```
     package Some::Perl5::Module;